 Scenery in Scotland vs. Ireland

-Ireland tends to be greener; hence, its nickname of “the Emerald Isle.”
+Ireland tends to be greener; hence, its nickname is “the Emerald Isle.”
 You’ll find that much of the country looks like green rolling hills or is relatively flat.
 The country is also home to natural wonders such as the Cliffs of Moher, The Burren, and the Slieve League Cliffs.

 Ben Nevis is the most impressive natural wonder in Scotland.
 At a height of 4,413 feet (1,345 m), it ranks as the highest mountain in the United Kingdom and the British Isles.
 Meanwhile, the highest peak in Ireland is Carrauntoohil, standing at 3,407 feet (1,038 m).